Medicaid Transformation Project

 This project aims to better care for Medicaid beneficiaries, including youth, who use, misuse, or abuse, prescription opioids and/or heroin.

-The OCH Three-County Coordinated Opioid Response Project (3CCORP) is a multi-sector collaborative effort made up of a Steering committee and three workgroups (prevention, treatment, and overdose prevention).
+The OCH Three-County Coordinated Opioid Response Project (3CCORP) is a multi-sector collaborative effort made up of a Steering committee and a treatment workgroup.
 These groups provide guidance for identifying existing efforts and gaps to reduce opioid-related morbidity and mortality.
 OCH has also invested in 6 Building Blocks, which is a team-based approach to improving opioid management in primary care.